-Once you’ve read up on your candidate’s background, you’ll need to figure out where he stands on some key issues.
+Once you’ve read up on your candidate’s background, you’ll need to figure out where he or she stands on some key issues.

 Student A, what are the Republican candidate's platform issues?
-Think about where he stands on these issues.
+Think about where the candidate stands on these issues.

 Student B, what are the Democratic candidate's platform issues?
-Think about where he stands on these issues.
+Think about where the candidate stands on these issues.

 Take notes on your Candidate Note Sheet.